rm2258/rm2258.github.io/index.markdown

 Welcome, to my project site!
 Here I showcase, in no particular order, snippets of various projects that I have worked on over the years.
-You will find here
-snippets of code and atomistic simulation work that I hope you will enjoy.
+Here you will find code snippets and atomistic simulation work, which I hope you will enjoy.
-Please visit my
+Please also visit my
-about page if you want to learn more [about me]({{ site.url }}/about/).
+[about page]({{ site.url }}/about/) if you want to learn more.